joequant/bitquant-vasp/standards/source/phase1.md

 Token Admission:
 1. The platform operator proposes to establish clear criteria for admitting virtual assets to the platform, including a review of the virtual asset's technology, market demand, and regulatory compliance.
-2. The platform operator proposes to establish a clear process for onboarding new virtual assets, including due diligence checks on the virtual asset issuer andany associated risks.
+2. The platform operator proposes to establish a clear process for onboarding new virtual assets, including due diligence checks on the virtual asset issuer and any associated risks.

 Custody of Virtual Assets:
 1. The platform operator proposes to establish a robust custody framework that will include a combination of hot and cold storage to ensure the security of virtual assets.